Proof net

 eliminates two forms of bureaucracy that differentiate proofs: (A) irrelevant syntactical features of regular proof calculi, and (B) the order of rules applied in a derivation.
 In this way, the formal properties of proof identity correspond more closely to the intuitively desirable properties.
+This distinguishes proof nets from regular proof calculi such as the natural deduction calculus and the sequent calculus, where these phenomena are present.
 Proof nets were introduced by Jean-Yves Girard.
-This distinguishes proof nets from regular proof calculi such as the natural deduction calculus and the sequent calculus, where these phenomena are present.

-For instance, these two linear logic proofs are identical:
+As an illustration, these two linear logic proofs are identical:

 And their corresponding nets will be the same.

 Correctness criteria

-Several correctness criteria are known to check if a sequential proof structure (i.e. something which seems to be a proof net) is actually a concrete proof structure (i.e. something which encodes a valid derivation in linear logic).
-The first such criterion is the long-trip criterion which was described by Jean-Yves Girard.
+Several correctness criteria are known to check if a sequential proof structure (i.e. something that seems to be a proof net) is actually a concrete proof structure (i.e. something that encodes a valid derivation in linear logic).
+The first such criterion is the long-trip criterion, which was described by Jean-Yves Girard.